kundajelab/deeplift/README.md

 Algorithms for computing importance scores in deep neural networks.
 Implements the methods in ["Learning Important Features Through Propagating Activation Differences"](https://arxiv.org/abs/1704.02685) by Shrikumar, Greenside & Kundaje, as well as other commonly-used methods such as gradients, [guided backprop](https://arxiv.org/abs/1412.6806) and [integrated gradients](https://arxiv.org/abs/1611.02639).

+Here is a link to the [slides](https://docs.google.com/file/d/0B15F_QN41VQXSXRFMzgtS01UOU0/edit?usp=docslist_api&filetype=mspresentation) and the [video](https://vimeo.com/238275076) of the 15-minute talk given at ICML.
+Please see the [FAQ](https://github.com/kundajelab/deeplift/blob/master/README.md#faq) and file a github issue if you have questions.

 **Please be aware that figuring out optimal references is still an unsolved problem and we are actively working on a principled solution.
 Suggestions on good heuristics for different applications are welcome.**

 Please feel free to follow this repository to stay abreast of updates.